K-evinGomes/K-evinGomes/README.md

 - 👀 I’m interested in Quality Assurance
 - 🌱 I’m currently learning paths about Java, JS, HTML and CSS

-Welcome to my place mess place!
-KKKK
+Welcome to my mess place!